vrk7bp/BeagleBoneWebServer/README.md

 	h) systemctl disable mpd.service
 	i) shutdown -r now (this command restarts the Beaglebone in order to activate the service disables)

-After the BeagleBone is back on, you're ready to grab the lighttpd web-server.
-Simply run 'sudo apt-get install lighttpd' to get the web-server on your BeagleBone.
-If you run '/var/www' you will find the default web-page for the server.
+After the BeagleBone is back on, you're ready to grab the nginx web-server.
+Simply run 'sudo apt-get install nginx' to get the web-server on your BeagleBone.
 Navigating to the IP Address of your BeagleBone (which you can grab using 'ip addr show') in any broswer on your local network should navigate to this web page.

 4) Setting a Static IP Address for the BeagleBone